toshi0383/Pbxproj/README.md

 - [ ] parse all kind of objects
 - [ ] add useful features like sort
 - [ ] provide CLI interface
+- [ ] migrate to Quick from XCTest
 - [ ] add more tests

 Contribution is welcomed.